 Fill the container with quality bagged soil made for container gardening, such as potting soil or a raised bed mix.
 From there, try to follow all the other care practices previously described, including mulching, shelter, fertilizing, and water guidance.
 You may need to water more frequently to achieve the desired soil moisture, and plan to fertilize twice per year.

 What about growing avocados in a pot, but then bringing them inside over winter?

 You may be curious if you can grow an avocado tree indoors.
 Again, anything is possible if you put your mind to it and plan accordingly!
 To be frank, I wouldn’t suggest growing an avocado tree completely indoors year-round.
 Personally, I don’t consider the effort worth the reward, as it would bear little-to-no fruit.
 Yet if you want to try to grow an avocado tree in a mobile container that you can bring indoors during freezing conditions, that could be worth a shot!

-Follow all the tips to grow an avocado in a container above.
+Follow all the tips to grow an avocado plant in a container above.
 Then, wheel or haul her inside before the first winter frost.
 Keep the potted avocado tree near a sunny window, or provide supplemental grow lights while indoor.
 A unique challenge to overcome when growing avocados indoors is providing their preferred humidity level.
 When in doubt, assess the relative humidity in your home using a thermometer/humidity reader like this one.
 If the humidity is below 40%, either mist the tree routinely or use a humidifier nearby.